aalbacetef/libgemini/examples/simpleclient/README.md

 # Introduction

-This example shows how to use the library to build a very basic client.
+This example shows how to use the library to build a client with options.

 # Usage